 Ethan recently schooled me on Minecraft– a weird little game (?) with strange, old-school type squarish characters.
 These are some weird looking things– let me tell you– but the kids love them.
+So much so, that I’ve been buying him Minecraft toys and gifts at every opportunity I get.
 Ethan really wanted these little guys in cookie form, for his birthday party in a few weeks . . . so I decided to give it a try.
 You can thank Ethan’s patience for this post (“Ethan– is this thing called a “Reaper” or a “Creeper?”), because, without his guidance, I never would have attempted these strange little things. 😉

 What are we waiting for?
 Let’s do this!